 I had the fortunate experience of attending Columbia University in the City of New York for an undergraduate degree officially in history and unofficially in the deconstruction of preconceptions and the ability to think and perceive beyond the rhetoric of how people present themselves to each other.
 I learned this in the classrooms and in the city.
 It has taken awhile to develop and is still awakening all the time.

 I was born in New Orleans Louisiana, near sunset, on the longest night of the year, the day before the winter solstice.
 I am named after Dionysus, the Greek god of wine and ecstatic abandon.
 I count as my teachers the real hippies, the shysters and the festival punks of The Grateful Dead, Jerry Band, and Phish tours and the continuously evolving underground festival culture.
 The kids on Telegraph Avenue in the early 90’s.
 My professors at The Williston-Northampton School and Columbia University.
 Henry Sieff and our collective in NYC.
-All the people I tangled with in St. Louis Missouri – yeah, even you.
 The pack of dogs I roamed with in the valley behind my house on Hoot Owl Road in Chesterfield, Missouri with my little sister when we were little girls.
 My generations of cousins that have been gathering since 1941 at the Porter Houseparty week-long family reunion in North Carolina.
 My line of ancestors that converged in New Orleans, Louisiana to birth my parents and my sister and me.
 My son Philip and his father Tim O’Sullivan and the rocks of Portland Maine.
 The red rocks of Arizona and Colorado.
 The rocks of the Blackwater River.
 The contours of Loon Mountain.
-The yoga community in New Hampshire and especially all of you wily ones who pass through At OM.
-Absolutely every one of you I have met through the Plymouth House.
+All the people who pass through my classes along the way.
 And really, every one of you period – this list could go on and on.
 When we are awake to the experience, and really, even when we are not, every moment is our teacher.
 Especially when we recognize it.